iNerdStack/react-native-flexible-grid/CONTRIBUTING.md

 ## Development workflow

-This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
+This project is managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
 It contains the following packages:

 - The library package in the root directory.
 - An example app in the `example/` directory.